aldec/TySOM-M-MPFS250T-REV2/BSP/hss/README.md

 ```

 This step requires a RISC-V cross compiler.
 An instance where this compiler can be found is inside the SoftConsole tool (SoftConsole-v2021.3/riscv-unknown-elf-gcc/bin).
 Make sure that the cross compiler is added to system PATH (export PATH=<path to your cross compiller>:$PATH).
 Then:
-1. Change directory to version directory (v1_0), and execute ./hss.sh script.
+1. Change directory to `hss`, and execute `./hss.sh` script.
 This will download the HSS repo, checkout the specified commit, and patch it with the Aldec HSS patch.
-2. Change directory to hart-software-services and copy config file for TySOM-M-MPFS250T board
+2. Change directory to `hart-software-services`

 ```
 $ cd hart-software-services
 ```
+Select configuration dedicated for TySOM-M board:
 ```
-$ cp boards/tysom-m-mpfs250t/def_config ./.config
+$ make BOARD=tysom-m-mpfs250t defconfig
 ```

 3. Build